The Case for Relentless Optimism

 Snafu Conference 2026

 The Snafu Conference is an immersive 1-day experience about authentic selling in a chaotic world.
-The summit will take place on March 5, 2026 at the Oakland Museum of California.
-Ticket prices go up soon, so get yours now!
+The summit is next week, so this is your last chance to join us!

 This Might Work: A Collection of How-Tos

 A few months ago, I began sorting Snafu articles into categories and realized how many were really How-Tos — fasting, buying a used car, raising a puppy, buying a house.
 This e-book collects those experiments and what I learned along the way.
-Download it free.
+Download it free or buy a physical copy on Amazon.

 Read these books